mslinn/insert_after/README.md

 # `Insert_after` [![Gem Version](https://badge.fury.io/rb/insert_after.svg)](https://badge.fury.io/rb/insert_after)

-Inserts a line in a file after a regex match.
+Inserts a line into a file after a line matching a regular expression.
+String comparisons are case-insensitive.
+Works on very large files because it reads the file line by line instead of reading the entire file into memory.

+Can be used on the command line or in a Ruby program.

-## Installation
+## Command-line Installation

 Either add this line to your application&rsquo;s `Gemfile`: